gspreddy6869/Gemini-API-KEY/README.md

 # Gemini-API-KEY
-A project using my Gemini API KEY.
+A project on generative ai using my Gemini API KEY.